xpack-dev-tools/openocd-xpack/README-BUILD.md

 ### Create `README-<version>.md`

-In the `screipts` folder create a copy of the previous one and update the Git commit and possible other details.
+In the `scripts` folder create a copy of the previous one and update the Git commit and possible other details.

 ### Update CHANGELOG.md